The Bootleg Series Vol. 8: Tell Tale Signs: Rare and Unreleased 1989–2006

 The Bootleg Series Vol. 8: Tell Tale Signs: Rare and Unreleased 1989–2006 is a compilation album by singer-songwriter Bob Dylan released on Legacy Records in 2008.
-The sixth installment of the ongoing Bob Dylan Bootleg Series, it was originally released as a double-disc set, a limited edition triple vinyl album, as well as a three-disc expanded version.
+The sixth installment of the ongoing Bob Dylan Bootleg Series, it was originally released as a single disc, a double-disc set, a limited edition triple vinyl album, as well as a three-disc expanded version.
 This latter edition of Tell Tale Signs includes a detailed 56-page book annotating the recordings by Larry Sloman, a book of photos The Collected Single Sleeves of Bob Dylan drawing on Dylan releases from around the world, plus a 7-inch vinyl single comprising two tracks from the set: "Dreamin' of You" and "Ring Them Bells".

 Background

 The album spans the recording sessions for Oh Mercy, World Gone Wrong, Time Out of Mind, and Modern Times as well as a number of soundtrack contributions and previously unreleased live tracks from 1989 through 2006.
 The collection also includes a track from an abandoned album Dylan had started to record with David Bromberg in 1992, and Dylan's duet with Ralph Stanley "The Lonesome River".

-Although Under the Red Sky, Good as I Been to You and Love and Theft were all recorded during this time period, no tracks from these sessions were included on Tell Tale Signs.
+Although Under the Red Sky and Good as I Been to You were all recorded during this time period, no tracks from these sessions were included on Tell Tale Signs.
 An alternate version of "Series of Dreams" was included on Vol. 3 of the Bootleg Series.
 "Dreamin' of You", an outtake from the Time Out of Mind sessions, was offered for free download on Bob Dylan's site and was also sent to radio stations as a promotional single.

 In the first week of October 2008, the entire album was made available in a free streaming format on National Public Radio's official website.